Augmented Probability Simulation Methods for Sequential Games: A cybersecurity application

-This is a problem with incomplete information and large decision spaces.
-We compute the ARA solution using APS.
-First, we estimate the probabilities $p_D(a \given d)$ for each defense $d$.
-As in Section \ref{sec:computational_comp}, we replace $A$'s marginal augmented distribution $\pi_A$ by its power transformation $\pi^H_A$ to increase APS efficiency in finding the mode.
-In addition, as in simulated annealing, within each APS iteration we increase $H$ using an appropriate cooling schedule \citep{muller2004optimal}, see Appendix \ref{ec:H_copies} for details.
-Figure \ref{fig:pad} displays $p_D(a \given d)$ for four possible defenses $(0, 5, 10, 15)$.
-When no defensive action is adopted ($d = 0$), $D$ is convinced that $A$ will launch the worst DDoS attack (30 days).
+We replace $A$'s marginal augmented distribution $\pi_A$ by its power transformation $\pi^H_A$ to increase APS efficiency in finding the mode.
+In addition, as in simulated annealing, within each APS iteration we increase $H$ using an appropriate cooling schedule \citep{muller2004optimal}, see SM Section 2.2 for details.
+Figure \ref{fig:pad} displays $p_D(a \given d)$ for four defenses $(0, 5, 10, 15)$.
+If no defensive action is adopted ($d = 0$), $A$ will launch the longest DDoS attack.
 Subscribing to a low protection plan ($d=5$) makes little practical difference.
-However, when increasing the protection to $10$ gbps, the attack forecast (from $D$'s perspective) becomes a mixture of high and low intensity values.
-The reason for this is that, when $d=10$, small perturbations in the Defender's assumptions about the Attacker's elements, induce big changes in the optimal attack.
-Finally, a $15$ gbps protection convinces $D$ that she will avoid the attack, attaining a deterrence effect.
-The optimal solution remains the same for $d > 15$, and therefore results are not displayed.
+However, when increasing the protection to $10$ gbps, the attack forecast (from $D$'s perspective) becomes a mixture of high and low intensity values: small perturbations in $D$'s assumptions about $A$'s elements, induce big changes in the optimal attack.
+Finally, a $15$ gbps protection convinces $D$ that she should avoid the attack, attaining a deterrence effect.
+The optimal solution remains the same for $d > 15$.

-Figure \ref{fig:apsprob3} shows a histogram of the APS samples for the $D$'s decision.
+Figure \ref{fig:apsprob3} shows a histogram of the APS samples for $D$'s decision.
 As expected, the frequency of samples with value $15$ is similar to the ones with higher values.
-As the histogram, and consequently the expected utility surface, is very flat, we cannot resolve the mode.
-Thus, as we did in $A$'s problem, we sample from increasing $H$ powers of $D$'s marginal augmented distribution.
-As illustrated in Figure \ref{fig:APS_Jtrick}, increasing $H$ makes the distribution more peaked around the optimal decision $d^*_{ARA} = 15$, the cheapest plan that avoids the attack from $D$'s perspective.
+The histogram (and consequently the expected utility surface) is very flat.
+Finding the exact optimal decision might not be crucial since the expected utilities for different protections are close.
+However, it should be noted that APS permits finding the optimal solution by sampling from a power transformation of the marginal augmented distribution,